 Moreover, producing outstanding work your last few days on the job will leave lasting impressions, on both your manager and your peers.
 This can mean a job offer down the line from the team member who ends up being the CEO at your dream company.

 This [leaving on good terms] can mean a job offer down the line from the team member who ends up being the CEO at your dream company.

 It’s a judgment call

-At the end of the day, whether or not you give two weeks’ notice is a judgement call.
+At the end of the day, whether or not you give two weeks’ notice is a judgment call.
 Think about your professional reputation along with your short-term and long-term goals, and also consider your interpersonal relationships and the connections that have gotten you where you are today.
-Bridges, like reputations, take time to build, but can get burned pretty damn fast.
+Bridges, like reputations, take time to build but can get burned pretty damn fast.
 Light your fires carefully.